wavemaker/docs/docs/apis-and-services/connectors/import-connectors.md

 - Or, if you built the Connector yourself, use the ZIP artifact located in the `dist/` directory of your Connector project (e.g., `Connector-name-version.zip`).

-Once you have the ZIP:

-1. Open WaveMaker Studio.
-2. Go to the **Import Resource** dialog.
-3. Select the Connector ZIP file.
-4. Import it into your application.
+Once the zip is available, connectors can be added to an application through the **Import Resource** capability.
+The Connector ZIP file is selected from the local system and imported into the application, making the connector available for use across the project.
+Once imported, the connector can be configured and consumed like any other integrated service within the application.

 After import, the Connector becomes available as a reusable backend component.